weilyl/project-2-frontend/planning/README.md

 elemData.handle	@	jquery-3.5.1.js:5233
 ```

 In addition, Google Chrome console shows that the request is being made to `https://acpc-api.herokuapp.com/animals/--Please%20choose%20a%20clothing%20item--`, indicating that the base case if statement is not functioning as intended.
-Will attempt setting the `value` attribute of the `options` prompts to `0`.

-Realized `option:selected` was targeting the default options in both menus, so removed them from global variables and selectors.

 **RESOLUTION**:
+Multiple edits resolved the above error(s).

+The `value` attribute of the `options` prompts were set to `0` so they would not be affected by the delete button.

+The jQuery selector `option:selected` was targeting the default options in both menus, so it was removed from global variables and selectors.

+Use of global variables inside function definitions were edited according to the removal of `option:selected` globally.

+The function to populate the outfits menu had originally included `option` tags without `value` attributes and that were not associated with JSON objects.
+These test options were removed to avoid going to an endpoint with no defined route in the backend server.

 **ERROR**: